 Workplace Equity Working Group

-Bringing together peers, key stakeholders, and competitors to work in collaboration to create an index of agreed upon diversity, equity, and inclusion (DEI) practices in the industry.
+Bringing together peers, key stakeholders, and competitors to work in collaboration to create an index of agreed upon inclusion and equity workplace practices that accelerate diversity of representation and experience in the active-outdoor industries.

 Brands + Retailers + Manufacturers